jottabrown/Python_Simulador_Premio_Seguros/readme.md

    pip install -r requirements.txt

 ## Running Tests
 To run the tests, execute the following: pytest

 ## Running the Service

-To run the service locally:
+**Option 1: Run Locally**

+1. Execute the following command :
-1. python main.py
+      python main.py
-2. python run.py
+2. Alternatively, run the service using : python run.py

+**Option 2: Running with Docker**
+1. Build the Docker image:
+   docker build -t car-insurance-premium-simulator .
+2. Run the Docker container:
+   docker run -d -p 8000:8000 car-insurance-premium-simulator

+   The service will now be accessible at http://localhost:8000.

 ## Author